freedomofkeima/github-profile-visualizer/README.md

 ![Enable github pages for this project](img/pages.png)

-* Clone your repo to your computer and run `sh init.sh github-username github-token`.
-Read bellow to get your token.
+* Clone your repo to your computer and run `sh init.sh GITHUB_USERNAME GITHUB_TOKEN`.
+Read the guide below on how to generate your token.
-* Run `sh script.sh` to update and upload your data.
-Try cron job bello to automatically update everyday.
+* Run `sh script.sh` (or `./script.sh`) to update and upload your data.
+Add cron job integration (explained below) to automatically update your repository everyday.
 * Check if it works, visit `https://[GITHUB_USERNAME].github.io/github-profile-visualizer/`.